When configuring security for your JIRA instance, there are two areas to address:

 - Comment visibility — allows the visibility of individual comments (within an issue) to be restricted.

 - Work-log visibility — allows the visibility of individual work-log entries (within an issue) to be restricted.
-Does not restrict visibility of progress bar on issue time tracking.

 Configuring security in the external environment